Every great presentation is really a story.

 Self-disclosure at its best

-Exactly how a great story should be told.
+It’s how a great story should be told

 Your audience doesn’t just want to hear it, they want to re-live and experience it with you.

-Our gestures, sounds, expressions, movement and every cell of our being needs to be congruent with the words, our story and our message.
+Our gestures, sounds, expressions, movement and every cell of our being needs to be congruent with the words.

 When she told us how she jumped into the water she even jumped.

-Actions really do speak louder than words, especially when we are telling stories.
+Actions speak louder than words, especially when we are telling stories

 Then of course there is the descriptive detail without which it’s pretty hard to empathize with your speaker: